Is it yet another inevitable change in the music business or a long-term threat for independent record labels?

 In the US, vinyl sales saw 108% growth during the first half of 2021.
 As we’re seeing the same in Europe, what’s the issue?
 People are buying vinyls, so labels and artists should be happy about this, right?
 Not so fast.

-To dive deeper into factors and consequences of the shortage of vinyl production, we interviewed Mirko Gläser, owner of the German independent label Uncle M Music.
+To dive deeper into the factors and consequences of the shortage of vinyl production, we interviewed Mirko Gläser, owner of the German independent label Uncle M Music.

 Mirko Gläser, owner of Uncle M